vdesabou/kafka-docker-playground/ccloud/connect-servicenow-source/README.md

 Simply run:

 ```
-$ playground run -f servicenow-source<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or relative path> <SERVICENOW_URL> <SERVICENOW_PASSWORD>
+$ playground run -f servicenow-source<use tab key to activate fzf completion (see https://kafka-docker-playground.io/#/cli?id=%e2%9a%a1-setup-completion), otherwise use full path, or correct relative path> <SERVICENOW_URL> <SERVICENOW_PASSWORD>
 ```

 Note: you can also export these values as environment variable